ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 		String = "Text"
 	}));

-// creates controller with the registered services
+// instantiates controller with the registered services
 // and mocks authenticated user
 // and tests for valid model state
 // and tests for valid view bag entry